 About BIG!
 Blooms:

 Build It Green!NYC's retired scaffolding donation program - BIG!Blooms - began in late 2011, and has over diverted 108 tons (216,000 pounds!) of retired scaffolding lumber to be re-used as raised garden beds, tree guards, and compost bins for local community and school gardens.
-That’s enough material for 5,400 raised garden beds!
+That’s enough material for over 2,000 raised garden beds!

 Did you know that after scaffolding lumber has been used for construction purposes, it is retired and sent to a landfill, a chipping facility, or to an incinerator?
 Build It Green!NYC saw an opportunity to help divert the wood from the waste stream and provide free materials to local gardens and community groups.

 One of our early donors to this program is local LIC company, United Hoisting and Scaffolding.
 "I have got to say, it feels great seeing the end result with the product we donate," said Joe Covello, Vice President at UHSC.
 "Seeing the joy in the people's faces and the benefit we bring to their communities is what make us continue to donate to BIG!NYC."
 Other BIG scaffolding donors include York Scaffolding and New Jersey based, Ace Scaffolding.